See CPU temperature Windows 10

 Open Hardware Monitor

-Open Hardware Monitor is a free, open source software that monitors a computer's temperature sensors, fan speeds, voltages, load, and clock speeds. of the computer components.
-The Hardware Monitor displays the information obtained in a simple and easy-to-use window.
+Open Hardware Monitor is a free, open-source software that monitors a computer's temperature sensors, fan speeds, voltages, load, and clock speeds of the computer's components.
+Hardware Monitor displays the information obtained in a simple, easy-to-use window.

 Open Hardware Monitor supports most hardware monitoring chips found on today's motherboards.
 CPU temperature can be monitored by reading core temperature sensors from Intel and AMD processors.
-Sensors from ATI and Nvidia video cards as well as SMART hard drive temperature can be displayed.
-Monitored values can be displayed in the main window, in a customizable desktop widget, or in the system tray.
-The free Open Hardware Monitor software runs on Microsoft Windows XP/Vista/7/8/8.1/10 32-bit and 64-bit and any x86-based Linux operating system without installation.
+Sensors from ATI and AMD video cards can be displayed.
+Nvidia, as well as SMART hard drive temperature.
+Monitored values can be displayed in the main window, on a customizable desktop widget or in the system tray.
+Open Hardware Monitor freeware runs on Microsoft Windows XP/Vista/7/8/8.1/10 32-bit and 64-bit and any x86-based Linux operating system without installation.

 Download Open Hardware Monitor 0.9.6